If genital herpes is usually so minor, should we even test for it?

 Well, there are lots of options for management, but herpes cannot be cured.
-Let’s go back to Susan and find out what she and I discussed for management of her herpes.
+Let’s go back to Susan and find out what she did for management of her herpes.
 In her case, Susan wasn’t actively dating anyone at the time she was diagnosed with genital herpes.
 Given that, medication to treat her herpes was optional.
-I asked her if the occasional symptoms she had were bothersome enough that she’d want to take medication when it flared up, and she said no. With that in mind, I didn’t give Susan a prescription for treatment, but I reminded her that when she did become sexually active again, she would need to inform her partner, her partner should be tested (remember, 90% of people with herpes don’t know they have it), she should use condoms, and we should talk again about prescription options to lower the risk of transmission.
+I asked her if the occasional symptoms she had were bothersome enough that she’d want to take medication when it flared up, and she said no. With that in mind, she didn’t take a prescription for treatment, but I reminded her that when she did become sexually active again, she would need to inform her partner, her partner should be tested (remember, 90% of people with herpes don’t know they have it), she should use condoms, and she should consider prescription options to lower the risk of transmission.

 Susan’s experience is not unusual.

 She found something that I’ve heard echoed by other readers.
 When you start a relationship dealing with a serious topic like an STD, it actually separates the wheat from the chaff.
 She wouldn’t have had ‘the talk’ with someone unless she was fairly confident that he would be thoughtful and respectful of her.
 She was less likely to hop in bed on the first date, not knowing if it would turn into a relationship.
 Susan also found that she gained insight into her partner’s character by the respectful way he educated himself before making a commitment to be her partner and to sleep together in a responsible way.
 All in all, while Susan wasn’t happy about her diagnosis of genital herpes, it paved the way for a more solid relationship.